Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Introduction

+The distributions derived by the extreme value theory are not always applicable to real extreme observations.
+For small to moderate sample sizes, GEVD sometimes yields inadequate results.
+This may be because GEVD is derived from a large sample theory for the extremes of independent sequences.
+Similarly, a variety of studies have shown that the GEVD may not represent the observed skew-kurtosis relationship of extreme observations (Hosking, 1994; Salinas et al.~2014; Nathan et al.~2016; Kjeldsen et al.~2017).
+For example, the log-Pearson type III or the generalized logistic distributions have been used to model extreme hydrological events, and their use is sometimes mandated by government agencies (Vogel and Wilson 1996).

+As a generalization of some common three-parameter distributions including the GEVD, the four-parameter kappa distribution (K4D) was introduced by Hosking (1994).
+The K4D can be useful to represent a wider range of skew-kurtosis pairings and capture more variability of observations than the three parameter distributions.
+The K4D has been employed for regional frequency analysis (Hosking and Wallis 1997), drought frequency analysis (Núñez et al.~2011), wet-day precipitation modeling (Ye et al.~2018), and rainfall bias correction for climate models (Heo et al.~2019).
+Some studies on the parameter estimation of the K4D have been conducted (Dupuis 1997; Dupuis and Winchester 2001; Singh and Deng 2003; Park and Kim 2007; Murshed et al.~2014; Seenoi et al.~2020; Papukdee et al.~2021).

-The probability density function (pdf) of K4D is, for $ k\neq0,\; h\neq0 $, $\sigma>0$, \begin{linenomath*} \end{linenomath*} where \begin{linenomath*} \end{linenomath*} and \begin{linenomath*} \end{linenomath*} is the cdf of the K4D.
+The PDF of K4D is, for $ k\neq0,\; h\neq0 $, $\sigma>0$, \begin{linenomath*} \end{linenomath*} where \begin{linenomath*} \end{linenomath*} and \begin{linenomath*} \end{linenomath*} is the CDF of the K4D (Hosking, 1994).
 Note that a new shape parameter $h$ is added from the GEVD.
-The subscripts 3 and 4 in $f$ or $F$ are hereafter used to indicate the corresponding functions of the (3-parameter) GEVD and of the K4D, respectively.
+Subscripts 3 and 4 in $f$ or $F$ are hereafter used to indicate the corresponding functions of the (3-parameter) GEVD and the K4D, respectively.
+The first part of the PDF of K4D ($\sigma^{-1}w(x)^{(1/k)-1}$) is the same as the first part of the PDF of the GEVD in Eq. (\ref{pdf-gevd}).
+The second part $F_4 (x)^{1-h}$ in K4D is an `unlimited' form of $F_3 (x)$ in GEVD, in the sense that $\lim_{h \to 0} F_4 (x)^{1-h} = F_3 (x)$.
+For the extension of rGEVD to {the K4D for $r$-largest order statistics} in the next section, we follow the same method.